MacAlister History, Family Crest & Coats of Arms

 The surname MacAlister was first found in Argyllshire (Gaelic erra Ghaidheal), the region of western Scotland corresponding roughly with the ancient Kingdom of Dál Riata, in the Strathclyde region of Scotland, now part of the Council Area of Argyll and Bute, where Alasdair Mòr was listed on record in 1253, as witnessing a charter by his brother, Aonghas Mór a Íle, to the Paisley Abbey.

-Important Dates for the MacAlister family
+Early History of the MacAlister family

 This web page shows only a small excerpt of our MacAlister research.
 Another 118 words (8 lines of text) covering the year 1645 is included under the topic Early MacAlister History in all our PDF Extended History products and printed products wherever possible.